← Back to the course

 ├── api/server.go # Server{pool, gemini, model, embedModel}; routes

-└── evals/judge.go # (evals feature) constrained-JSON Verdict judge
+└── evals/judge.go # constrained-JSON Verdict judge (first built at step 14b; evals/guardrails reuse it)

-App entrypoint composes everything (cmd/api/main.go): reads DATABASE_URL / GEMINI_API_KEY / model ids from env (fail fast if missing); builds the pgxpool (registers pgvector on connect); constructs one hardened *genai.Client; assembles a Server holding the pool + client + model ids; registers GET /healthz and GET /ask; starts http.Server and shuts it down on SIGINT/SIGTERM (drain in-flight streams, close the pool).
+App entrypoint composes everything (cmd/api/main.go): reads DATABASE_URL / GEMINI_API_KEY / model ids from env (fail fast if missing); builds the pgxpool (registers pgvector on connect); constructs one timeout-configured *genai.Client (the single construction site — retry wraps it later, §6 step 14); assembles a Server holding the pool + client + model ids; registers GET /healthz and GET /ask; starts http.Server and shuts it down on SIGINT/SIGTERM (drain in-flight streams, close the pool).

 Env read at startup (both backends, fail fast on the required three): DATABASE_URL (required), GEMINI_API_KEY (required), GEMINI_MODEL (generation id, default gemini-2.5-flash — read the current id from the models list, do not pin), EMBED_MODEL (embedding id, default gemini-embedding-001), and RETRIEVAL_MAX_DISTANCE — the cosine-distance ceiling for the confidence gate (default 0.55; nearest chunk farther than this → refuse without a model call, see §5). cmd/ingest/main.go reads the same env to load + embed samples/refund-policy.txt.